Primary Navigation Mobile

 How is the quality and layout?

 The CX-5 boasts a much nicer cabin than many of its mainstream rivals, with a spot-on driving position and an infotainment system controlled with a rotary dial on the central tunnel, rather than a distracting touchscreen.
-Apple CarPlay and Android Auto are now part of the mix, too, although they’re not as intuitive to use with the rotary controller.
+Apple CarPlay and Android Auto are part of the mix, and they’re also great to use with the dial.

-Material quality is good in all the places you naturally look or touch, but there are still some harder plastics in hard-wearing areas.
-Meanwhile, Sport and GT Sport models feel a substantial rung above SE-L Nav trim, so much so that it moves the CX-5 from feeling like a value-oriented Kia Sportage rival to being able to stand alongside the pricey Volkswagen Tiguan.
+Material quality is good in all the places you naturally look or touch, like the door cards, centre console and steering wheel.
+That makes the CX-5 feel more expensive than it is.
+Homura and Takumi models feel a substantial rung above Centre-Line and Newground trims, so much so that it moves the CX-5 from feeling like a value-oriented Kia Sportage rival to being able to stand alongside the pricier Volkswagen Tiguan.

 185